 If you or a loved one has lung cancer and you’re looking for information or to connect with other people also dealing with this, here are some sources to help you get started, including nonprofit organizations, blogs, and online communities.

 You may find support groups that meet in person or online.
 Some are organized by professionals, while others are led by peers.
 Find a group that best meets your needs, including educational updates, tips for daily living, or emotional support.
 Your local hospital or doctor may sponsor support groups or be able to put you in touch with one.

-When you use blogs or online communities, keep in mind that while they can offer personal perspective and information from people living with lung cancer, it’s not medical advice.
-Also ask yourself these questions:
+When you use blogs or online communities, keep in mind that while they can offer personal perspectives and information from people living with lung cancer, it’s not medical advice.
+Also, ask yourself these questions:

 - Who runs or created the site?
 Are they selling anything?